dbos-inc/dbos-docs/docs/python/tutorials/scheduled-workflows.md

 Scheduled workflows must take in exactly two arguments: the time that the run was scheduled (as a `datetime`) and the time the run was actually started (as a `datetime`).

 To learn more about crontab syntax, see [this guide](https://docs.gitlab.com/ee/topics/cron/) or [this crontab editor](https://crontab.guru/).
-DBOS uses [croniter](https://pypi.org/project/croniter/) to parse cron schedules.
+DBOS uses [croniter](https://pypi.org/project/croniter/) to parse cron schedules, which is able to do second repetition and by default we use seconds as the first field.
+The specification for the DBOS variant can be found in the [decorator reference](../reference/decorators.md#scheduled).

 ### How Scheduling Works
 Under the hood, DBOS constructs an [idempotency key](./idempotency-tutorial) for each workflow invocation.
 The key is a concatenation of the function name and the scheduled time, ensuring each scheduled invocation occurs exactly once while your application is active.